 Our team also helps the people we support understand and practice social skills, so they are better able to connect with other people they meet.
 We also teach people how to develop and maintain relationships with friends, family members and others.

-Some people with intellectual and developmental disabilities may have experienced trauma that has resulted in coping challenges.
+Some people with intellectual and developmental disabilities (ID/DD) may have experienced trauma that has resulted in coping challenges.
 These challenges put people at risk for being physically and emotionally separated from others in the community.

 BiosHome has nearly 30 years of experience supporting people with some of the most significant coping challenges.
 We have had life-changing success using a trauma-informed philosophy and Gentle Teach principles.